 How do I remove stains from stainless steel?

-Using baking or bicarbonate of soda will help remove water marks and light stains from a stainless steel sink.
-However, if you have bigger stains from
+Using baking or bicarbonate of soda will help remove marks and hard water stains from a stainless steel sink.
+However, if you have bigger stains, try the following:

 1. Mix a paste of equal parts washing up liquid/dish soap with baking soda.